-FACTBOX-Biden running mate Kamala Harris, former president Obama headline Democratic convention night | Politics
+FACTBOX-Biden running mate Kamala Harris, former President Obama headline Democratic convention night | Politics

-U.S. Senator Kamala Harris will get the Democratic Party's nod to run as Joe Biden's vice president at the Democratic National Convention on Wednesday, and former President Barack Obama will speak of his years when Biden was his vice president.
+U.S. Senator Kamala Harris will get the Democratic Party's nod to run as Joe Biden's vice presidential running mate at the Democratic National Convention on Wednesday, and former President Barack Obama will speak of his years when Biden was his vice president.

 "(I am) committed to the values she (my mother) taught me, to the word that teaches me to walk by faith, and not by sight, and to a vision passed on through generations of Americans — one that Joe Biden shares.
 A vision of our nation as a beloved community – where all are welcome, no matter what we look like, where we come from, or who we love.
 A country where we may not agree on every detail, but we are united by the fundamental belief that every human being is of infinite worth, deserving of compassion, dignity and respect.
 A country where we look out for one another, where we rise and fall as one, where we face our challenges, and celebrate our triumphs.
 Together.
 Today, that country feels distant.
 Donald Trump’s failure of leadership has cost lives and livelihoods."
 "Right now, we have a president who turns our tragedies into political weapons.
 Joe will be a president who turns our challenges into purpose."